Small Business Health Insurance Tax Credit

 Small Business Health Insurance Tax

-In 2014, a new tax on fully insured health insurance products will begin.
+In 2014, a new tax on fully insured health insurance products began.
 The small business health insurance tax will cost small businesses and their employees $102 billion in the first 10 years.
 Although the tax is levied on health insurance providers, it will be passed on to small businesses and the self-employed in the fully insured market in the form of increased premiums.
 The tax will raise $8 billion in 2014, rise to $14.3 billion in 2018, and the amount will continue to increase by the rate of premium growth for subsequent years.

 Check out additional information about the impact this fee will have on small business health insurance plans.